 TOST (Titan Orbiter Science Team) was chartered and starting working in the year 2000--just after the selection of Cassini's prime mission trajectory, and roughly halfway through the spacecraft's 7-year cruise to Saturn.
-TOST started work even though there was no overarching science planning process (or software) yet in place, since it was a given that the twenty four hours before and after each Titan flyby would be dedicated to Titan observations.
-Consequently, there were several innovations to the mission science planning process that were led by this group, and several idiosyncrasies where they later proved to be the exception.
+TOST started work even though there was no overarching science planning process (or software) yet in place, since it was a given that the twenty four hours before and after each Titan flyby would be dedicated to Titan observatins.
+Consequently, there were several innovations to the mission science planning process that were led by this group, and several idiosyncrasies where TOST later proved to be the exception.

-It was determined that the first task was to decide how to allocate control of the spacecraft pointing between the different instrument teams for each flyby.
-The general process was always for individual teams to make a science case to justify their instrument being given such a key resource.
-Early "sharing" opportunities were developed and seized upon, with many surviving until the end of the mission (e.g. INMS and RADAR can share the minutes around closest approach with both being close to their ideal alignments).
-The ability of a science team to "ride along" with another also became key; for example once ISS was pointed at Titan, then we only needed to negotiate how much time was allocated for staring vs. slewing observations among the 4 Optical Remote Sensing (ORS) instruments (ISS, CIRS, UVIS and VIMS).
+The first task was to decide how to allocate control of the spacecraft pointing between the different instrument teams for each flyby.
+The general process was always for individual teams to make a science case to justify their instrument being given this key resource.
+Early on, teams developed methods for "sharing" pointing, with many of these methods surviving until the end of the mission (e.g. INMS and RADAR could share the minutes around closest approach with both being close to their ideal alignments).
+The ability of a science team to "ride along" with another instrument's spacecraft pointing also became key; for example, once ISS was pointed at Titan, then because the other three Optical Remote Sensing (ORS) instruments were riders on the ISS pointing, TOST only had to negotiate how much time was allocated for staring vs. slewing observations.

-The first dozen flybys were worked out one by one with the general philosophy of giving each instrument an opportunity to take a shot at doing their best uncompromized science.
-The second dozen flybys were also optimized one by one, but with a higher emphasis on sharing opportunities between two or more instruments, with the understanding that the chosen pointing might not be the optimal configuration for either.
+The first dozen Titan flybys were worked out one-by-one with the general philosophy of giving each instrument team an opportunity to take a shot at doing their best science uncompromised by the needs of any other instrument.
+The second dozen flybys were also optimized one-by-one, but with a higher emphasis on sharing opportunities between two or more instruments, with the understanding that the chosen pointing might not be the optimal configuration for either.

-At the same time, the TOST leadership started recognizing patterns, particularly on the ORS-dominated approach and departure legs of each flyby, leading to the concept of "templates" (see Fig 1).
-Physically this was due to the fact that all the flybys occurred at approximately the same speed (6 km/sec), so time from closest approach mapped to distance away from the body.
-A series of specific options was created to cover explicit time periods outside of the closest approach period.
-For instance, as can be seen at the top of Fig 1, there are options covering the interval from 14 hours before (or after) closest approach until 20 hours before (or after) closest approach, with different divisions of the timeline between CIRS, ISS, and/or VIMS, the three instruments that were consistently interested in observing during that time.
-Negotiations sped up considerably as we simply chose between the preexisting templates for each segment of time (e.g. on the approach leg: downlink to -14 hours before closest approach; -14 to -9, -9 to -5, and -5 to -1).
+At the same time, the TOST leadership started recognizing patterns, particularly on the ORS-dominated approach and departure legs of each flyby, leading to the concept of "templates" (see Figure 1).
+Physically this was due to the fact that all the flybys were at a similar speed during the closest approach period.
+For instance, as can be seen at the top of Figure 1, there were options covering the interval from 14 hours before (or after) closest approach until 20 hours before (or after) closest approach, with different divisions of the timeline between CIRS, ISS, and/or VIMS, the three instruments that were consistently interested in observing during that time.
+Negotiations were reduced by chose between the preexisting templates for each segment of time (e.g. on the approach leg: downlink to -14 hours before closest approach; -14 to -9, -9 to -5, and -5 to -1).
 Inside of +/- 1 hour of closest approach, templates were not used as that time was always optimized for specific science goals.